 Set-up a contact schedule with the same friends or relatives.
 Establish the length of interval between contacts and a preferred method of contact.
 What should your contact do in the event you do not check-in?
 Discuss these possibilities and agree to a plan of action.
 It will make everyone more comfortable with the trip.

-- Consider one or two alternative contact methods, such as a satellite phone or messenger.
+A few methods could include either a satellite phone or messenger.
 Carry a spare battery or solar charger for your communication devices.

 Instead, carry a paper map and know where you are at all times.
 Research your itinerary and use your map to mark the locations of hospitals and service stations along and near your route.
 Identify known construction zones.

-- Make sure your vehicle is equipped with at least a minimal amount of safety equipment.
+Make sure your vehicle is equipped with at least a minimal amount of safety equipment.

 - Small first-aid kit

-- Tire compressor; consider a small plug kit
+- Tire compressor, consider a small plug kit

-- Portable jump-start battery pack; most are the size of an old VHS tape
+- Portable jump-start battery pack, most are the size of an old VHS tape

 - Rain gear